 What is a workaround?

-In short, workarounds are responses to unidentified risks or passively accepted risks if they occur.
+Workarounds are responses to unidentified risks or passively accepted risks.

 Which plan will you use to manage a workaround?

-When any unidentified risk occurs, you will discuss it with your team members and come up with a strategy to contain the incident.
+Once an unidentified risk occurs, you will discuss it with your team members and come up with a plan to contain the situation and minimize the impact.

 Which reserve will you use for workarounds?